Skip to main content

 CI/CD Integration

-Automate link health as part of your deployment pipeline:
+Automate dead link detection as part of your deployment pipeline:

 1. Configure a webhook endpoint in your CI/CD system